Avaiga/taipy-doc/docs/manuals/gui/user_viselements.md

     value of any variable in the expression, it will be sent automatically to the visual element that uses it.

-## Property name

-Every control type has a default property name
-If you want to set the value for this property, you can use the short version of the control syntax.

 ## Syntax